-If you were injured at work and it resulted in an amputation, you may have a lawsuit.
+If you were injured at work and it resulted in the loss of a limb, you may have a workplace amputation lawsuit.

 Can I Sue for Pain and Suffering after a Workplace Amputation?